Jump to a section:

 10. Greater demand for health technology

 Consumers are looking for better technology-based solutions for their health issues.
 They expect to set online appointments to see health professionals and want access to their medical information via internet platforms.
-In addition, these days have been radically affected by the global pandemic.
+In addition, these days, the global pandemic has been radically affected.
 As a result, there is a growing demand for meetings with healthcare providers via remote methods such as video meetings or voice calls.
 Customers also prefer to get prescription refills online and complete paperwork on a website before healthcare appointments.